What Happens If My Father Is Injured Due to a Trip and Fall? Can I Sue the Person that Hurt My Father?

 Damages As May Be Claimed

 The damages (reward for losses) that a dependent person may claim are very broad ranging from actual damages (specifically measurable expenses) to general damages (immeasurable losses such as inconvenience, stress, loss of or lesser marital consortium, etc.).
-The breadth of the claimable damages is prescribed by s.
-61(2) of the Family Law Act as including:
+The breadth of the claimable damages is prescribed by section 61(2) of the Family Law Act as including:

 The damages recoverable in a claim under subsection (1) may include: